My Getting Ready Routine as a Working Mom of Two (6 and 3)

 Brows and cheeks (2 minutes)

-• Quick brow gel to tidy.
+• A quick swipe of brow gel to shape and tidy.

 Lips (1 minute)